weiliann/cvwo-forum/README.md

   rails s
   ```

-2. The webpage can then be run from the 'frontend/' directory
+2. The webpage can then be run from the 'frontend/' directory with another terminal
   ```
   cd frontend && npm run dev
   ```